williamyeny/williamyeny.github.io/_posts/2025-01-24-indoor-grow-light.md

 ---
 layout: post
-title: "Choosing the right grow light for an indoor plant: a plant-first approach"
+title: "Finding the right grow light for indoor plants: a plant-first approach"
 description:
 date: 2025-01-24 12:00:00 +0000
 ---

 I have a small collection of cacti.
-Given how I live in New York City and keeping them outside isn't an option, I've had to grow them indoors.
+In New York City, it isn't warm or sunny enough to grow cacti outdoors, so I've had to grow them indoors.

 ![My cacti](/assets/cacti.JPEG){:.w50}